livingdocsIO/documentation/content/guides/documents/includes/editable-document-teasers.md

 weight: 4
 ---

-With [`release-2020-12`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2020-12.md) a new possibility to resolve includes is available.
-You can return Livingdocs Document JSON from an [include resolve function]({{< ref "./" >}}).
+Editable Document Teasers based on [Includes]({{< ref "/reference/document/includes" >}}) and an extended version of [Document Teasers]({{< ref "/guides/documents/includes/document-teasers" >}}) provide a simple way to setup teasers and the possiblity to define the UI with a `paramsSchema`.

-If you mark the return value as editable, a user can overwrite the single directive values within the local document.
+If you set `editableContent: true` as return value, a user can overwrite the single directive values within the local document.
 These overwrites will be stored and sent to the include resolve function for consideration.
 This allows the implementation of an Editable Teaser workflow.

 An example of an includes return value: